 The problem is, Magento’s dashboard can be a bit confusing when compared to the majority of ECM commerce systems.

 You can get more than 5,000 different extensions for the platform, but unfortunately, they aren’t just simple plugins that can be installed with a few clicks.
 In order to get the most out of the platform, you will have to manually code most of the extensions into the system’s API.
-While this isn’t a problem if you have a skilled development team or partner up with a web development agency, it can be rather time-consuming, which can lead to frustration.
+While this isn’t a problem if you have a skilled development team or partner up with an agency that provide professional web development services, it can be rather time-consuming, which can lead to frustration.